Do not accept a termination package or severance offer without speaking to a professional first!

-It is critical that employees understand that their severance entitlement under the ESA is only the minimum amount and does not account for the greater severance sums most employees are entitled to under the common law.
-Compare, for example, the maximum 8 weeks of notice or equivalent pay outlined in the ESA with the maximum severance entitlement under the common law, which is generally 24 months.
+It is critical that employees understand that their notice entitlement under the ESA is only the minimum amount and does not account for the greater “reasonable notice” severance sums most employees are entitled to under the common law.
+Compare, for example, the maximum 8 weeks of compensation outlined in the ESA with the maximum entitlement under the common law, which is generally 24 months.

-Note that by using a well drafted employment agreement, an employer can reduce an employee’s severance entitlement down to the minimum amount outlined in the ESA, thereby removing the employee’s entitlement to much larger sums owed under common law severance principles (discussed here).
+Note that by using a well-drafted employment agreement, an employer can reduce an employee’s notice entitlement down to the minimum amount outlined in the ESA, thereby removing the employee’s entitlement to much larger sums owed under common law principles (discussed here).
 It is critical that you understand what you have agreed to in your employment agreement!

 The Severance Package / Offer